bravely/canonical_logs/README.md

 - [ ] Use `Application.get_env/3`-based config, like what's often used in `config/config.exs` and `config/test.exs`, which would be merged with(and overridden by) anything passed to `CanonicalLogs.attach/1`.
 - [ ] Add `:absinthe_metadata` config option:
-  * `:absinthe_metadata`: Metadata to be pulled from the `Absinthe.Resolution` during the middleware call.
+  * `:absinthe_metadata`: Metadata to be pulled from the `Absinthe.Blueprint` during the `[:absinthe, :execute, :operation, :stop]` call.
 Some special metadata is made available as well:
     * `:graphql_operation_name`: The top-level operation name of the GraphQL call.
 Defaults to "#NULL" if not found.